 Invasive Group A streptococcal disease (iGAS)

-• People need to seek urgent help and advice if these symptoms occur & household contacts who are also at risk of infection should also say they have been exposed to GAS infection.
+- Seek urgent help and advice if these symptoms occur and household contacts who are also at risk of infection should also say they have been exposed to GAS infection.

 What can I do to help now & in the future?

-Minimise the spread of infection in schools & workplaces
+Minimise the spread of infection in schools and workplaces

-Children & adults can continue to attend school or work as normal unless they are feeling unwell & have a high temperature.
+Children and adults can continue to attend school or work as normal unless they are feeling unwell and have a high temperature.

 Infection is spread through contact with an infected person or any contaminated objects.

-• Respiratory hygiene: you should cover nose & mouth with a tissue when coughing and sneezing & throw the tissue away in a waste bin, & clean your hands.
-If there is no tissue, cough or sneeze into the inner elbow (upper sleeve), rather than into the hand.
+• Respiratory hygiene: cover your nose and mouth with a tissue when you cough or sneeze.
+Throw the tissue away and wash your hands.
+If you don’t have a tissue, cough or sneeze into your inner elbow, not into your hand.

-• Avoid touching your eyes, mouth & nose with contaminated hands, this risks re-infection.
+• Avoid touching your eyes, mouth and nose with contaminated hands, this risks re-infection.

-• Make sure hands are thoroughly cleaned after contact with coughs or sneezes or any potentially contaminated objects & materials.
+• Make sure hands are thoroughly cleaned after contact with coughs or sneezes or any potentially contaminated objects and materials.

-• Hand hygiene, hand washing or use of alcohol gel.
-Wash hands before & after eating, after going to the toilet or after touching any infected areas such as skin rash, after coughing or touching the face.
+• Hand washing or use of alcohol gel.
+Wash hands before and after eating, after going to the toilet or after touching any infected areas such as skin rash, after coughing or touching the face.

-• If you or your child is showing symptoms as described you need to consult your GP practice or pharmacist & get antibiotics as soon as possible.
+• If you or your child is showing symptoms as described contact your GP Practice or pharmacy and get antibiotics as soon as possible.

 • It is very important that the full course of antibiotics is taken to reduce the risk of reinfection or of different strains of GAS developing.